How to Do Standing Calf Raises

 What Muscles Do Standing Calf Raises Work?

-Calf raises primarily work the gastrocnemius and soleus — the two main muscles in the calf that connect to the Achilles tendon — explains Marcus, who assigns this exercise to almost all of her patients with leg injuries.
+Calf raises primarily work the gastrocnemius and soleus — the two main calf muscles that connect to the Achilles tendon — explains Marcus, who assigns this exercise to almost all of her patients with leg injuries.

 What are the Benefits of a Standing Calf Raise?